fmidev/silam-model/README.md

 The latter command should create a binary in ../bin

-Now run the binary

 `$ ../bin/silam_v5_7pub.gnu`

 Silam should run and complain about missing silam.ini.
 Then the binary is ready to use!
 You can test it with a test case from https://github.com/fmidev/silam-toypoint

-In Ubuntu 20.04 or 22.04 one might get an error message like
+In Ubuntu 20.04 one might get an error message like

 `grib_api.mod not found`

-There are several versions of gfortran available in 20.04 and 22.04.
+There are several versions of gfortran available in 20.04.
 Some libraries have headers in a location specific for "module version", where gfortran can't find them:

 `/usr/lib/x86_64-linux-gnu/fortran/gfortran-mod-15/`